ska-sa/katgpucbf/doc/control.rst

 There are two parts to katsdpcontroller: a :dfn:`master controller` and a :dfn:`product controller`.
 There is a single product controller per instantiated correlator.
-It is responsible for
+It is responsible for:

 - starting up the appropriate correlator components with suitable arguments, given a high-level description of the desired correlator configuration;
 - monitoring the health of those components;
-- registering them with `consul`_, so that infrastructure such as Prometheus can discover them;
+- registering them with `Consul`_, so that infrastructure such as `Prometheus`_ can discover them;
 - proxying their :ref:`monitoring-sensors`, so that clients need only subscribe to sensors from the product controller rather than individual